Jejomar Binay: Vice presidency (2010–2016)

-Binay was appointed chairman of the Housing Urban Development Coordinating Council (HUDCC) by President Noynoy Aquino, the same position held by his predecessor, Vice President Noli de Castro and Presidential Adviser for Overseas Filipino Workers (Presidential Adviser for OFW Concerns).
+Binay was appointed chairman of the Housing Urban Development Coordinating Council (HUDCC) by President Noynoy Aquino, the same position held by his predecessor, Vice President Noli de Castro, and Presidential Adviser for Overseas Filipino Workers (Presidential Adviser for OFW Concerns).
 During this time, Binay was assigned to lead "Task Force OFW", which helped Overseas Filipino Workers who were maltreated by their employers to return to the Philippines with the assistance of the government.

 Presidential campaign

 Initially, Binay polled highly among expected presidential candidates for the 2016 Philippine general election.
 However, in a Pulse Asia survey released in September 2015, he placed third after senators Grace Poe and Mar Roxas, the latter of whom was the ruling Liberal Party's presidential candidate.
-Binay's trust rating had also dropped by 18% due to political harassment and black propaganda by his political enemies.
+Binay's trust rating had also dropped by 18%.

-Speculation as to who Bunay's running mate for 2016 saw fingers pointed in many directions, including the likes of PLDT Chairman Manuel V. Pangilinan, Senator Jinggoy Estrada, Rep. Manny Pacquiao, Nacionalista Party President Manny Villar, and Batangas Governor Vilma Santos.
+Speculation as to who Binay's running mate for 2016 saw fingers pointed in many directions, including the likes of PLDT Chairman Manuel V. Pangilinan, Senator Jinggoy Estrada, Rep. Manny Pacquiao, Nacionalista Party President Manny Villar, and Batangas Governor Vilma Santos.
 However, his running mate was later revealed to be Senator Gringo Honasan, who was also the vice president of the United Nationalist Alliance.

 Platform

-Binay disclosed his platform for his 2016 presidential bid during his speech in the Integrated Bar of the Philippines in Cebu City on March 20, 2015.
+Binay disclosed his platform for his 2016 presidential bid during his speech to the Integrated Bar of the Philippines in Cebu City on March 20, 2015.

 He aimed to improve the situation in state colleges and universities, public health hospitals and clinics, police stations, and mass housing.
 He also promised an increase in both salaries and benefits of public school teachers and health workers, members of the police force, and other public servants.
 As part of his plans, he included a redesigning and re-engineering of the transportation system of the country, as well as prioritizing the building of more infrastructure and the creation of more jobs.
 He proposed to change the constitution to boost the economy, and speed up the country's development.